 An LMS enables instructional designers to organise, track, and deliver training content effectively.
 Look for platforms with robust analytics and gamification options.

-Programmes that empower instructional designers to create interactive and engaging learning experiences.
-They often include features for developing simulations, quizzes, and other interactive elements.
+These are programmes that empower instructional designers to create interactive and engaging learning experiences.
+They often include features for developing simulations, quizzes and other interactive elements.

 Integrate learning analytics to monitor engagement, completion rates, and knowledge retention.
 These insights are invaluable for improving future training programmes.